 What’s important to point out in terms of security, is that with face recognition you drastically reduce the number of false alarms that you receive on a daily basis if you get a camera that doesn’t have this technology.

-A good security camera, integrates in your life in a flawless and meaningful way, a bad one just alerts you every time its poor technology is not able to understand what’s really going on in your house.
+A good security camera integrates into your life in a flawless and meaningful way, a bad one just alerts you every time its poor technology is not able to understand what’s really going on in your house.

 False alarms are what makes a camera really bad and useless, because if you receive many, over time you might grow accustomed to receiving them, and you’re going to start ignoring alerts, even that one time when the alert is actually not false.